ej-games/old-games/README.md

-# old-games
+# Old Games
-Really really old games that I just want to upload so all the cool people can play them
+Really really old games that I just want to upload so all the cool people can play them.

-## Hello
+## How to install
+### DISCLAIMER: You will have to download the build folder, not just run the installer.
+1. Navigate to the folder that you desire
+2.